M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq123"></a>
 **(123) What will happen when FairEmail cannot connect to an email server?**

-Kan FairEmail ikke forbinde til en e-mail-server for at synke beskeder, (grundet dårlig Internetforbindelse eller en firewall/VPN, der blokerer forbindelsen e.l.), vil FairEmail prøve én gang efter 8 sek. afventning, mens enheden holdes vågen (=bruger strømi).
+If FairEmail cannot connect to an email server to synchronize messages, for example if the internet connection is bad or a firewall or a VPN is blocking the connection, FairEmail will retry one time after waiting 8 seconds while keeping the device awake (=use battery power).
 If this fails, FairEmail will schedule an alarm to retry after 15, 30 and eventually every 60 minutes and let the device sleep (=no battery usage).

 Note that [Android doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) does not allow to wake the device earlier than after 15 minutes.